“You can design and create and build the most wonderful place in the world… but it takes people to make the dream a reality.” Walt Disney

 Are children’s gardens a thing of the past?

-In today’s online world, you can build a virtual garden, grow virtual vegetables, feed virtual animals, and even slay a Fire-Breathing Dragon.
-Where does actual gardening fit into this?
-With all of these virtual activities, it’s important to find creative ways to encourage children to spend time outdoors and connect with nature.
+In today’s online world, you can create a virtual garden, grow virtual vegetables, care for virtual animals, and even slay a fire-breathing dragon.
+But where does actual gardening fit into this picture?
+With so many virtual activities available, it’s essential to find creative ways to encourage children to spend time outdoors and connect with nature.

-Backyards are gobbled up in many landscape projects with stonework, pools, and decks.
+In many landscape projects, backyards are gobbled up with stonework, swimming pools, and wood decks.
 Where is the space for flowers and vegetables?
-The space to dream?
-The place where fairies come to dance on flower petals fresh with dew, where toads come to reside in dark corners, where birds come to feed on the nectar of sweet blooms, where little fingers can dig in the soil, and where nature comes alive.
+The space for imagination?
+A place where fairies dance on dew-kissed flower petals, where toads find shelter in dark corners, where birds feed on the nectar of sweet blooms, where little fingers dig in the soil, and where nature comes alive.

-It’s all about creating opportunities to touch, and see, and do, and create.
-To learn from nature.
-To learn from each other.
-For families to be together.
+It’s about creating opportunities for kids to touch, see, do, and create, to learn from nature, to learn from each other, and for families to reconnect.

-Children learn with their senses—all of them!
-They want to touch the pretty flowers and soft leaves, smell the fragrant blooms, and watch the dancing butterflies.
-They will slay the Fire-Breathing Dragon with their buddies, play hide-and-seek with neighbourhood friends, and dig big holes in your backyard to create a great hideout—at least they did in my backyard.
+Children learn through all their senses!
+They love to touch vibrant flowers and soft leaves, smell fragrant blooms, and observe fluttering butterflies.
+They enjoy slaying imaginary dragons with their friends, playing hide-and-seek with their neighbours, and digging large holes in the backyard to create a fantastic hideout—at least that’s what they did in my backyard.

 Sowing Ideas!